-The proposed mixed-use building is a pedestrian-oriented development that provides 53 affordable units and one (1) market-rate unit in proximity to several transit options.
-As previously mentioned, the project site is located at the intersection of Pico Boulevard and Crenshaw Boulevard, which serves the Los Angeles County Metropolitan Transit Authority ("Metro") bus line 30/330 and 210, Metro Rapid bus line 710, and Big Blue Bus Rapid line 7.
+The proposed mixed-use building is a pedestrian-oriented development that provides 63 affordable units and one (1) market-rate unit in proximity to several transit options.
+As previously mentioned, the project site is located approximately one-quarter mile from the future Fairview Heights Station of the Crenshaw/LAX Transit Project, which is currently under construction at the intersection of Redondo Boulevard and West Boulevard.
+The site is within one-half mile of several other bus stops along Hyde Park Boulevard to the north and Florence Boulevard to the south, which serves the Los Angeles County Metropolitan Transit Authority ("Metro") 40 and 110, 111, and 210 bus lines, and is therefore within a transit priority area.
 These transit stations provide access to employment centers and jobs, local and regional destinations, and other neighborhood services for project residents.
 The proposed project will also allow for the reduction of vehicle trips by placing a high density residential development within proximity to public transit.
 The availability of many transit options along the commercial corridors creates a lesser need for the use of personal vehicles.
-Additionally, the project will provide a total of 48 bicycle parking stalls, including 44 long-term and 4 short-term bicycle parking stalls on site.
+The project will not provide any vehicular parking spaces, thereby reducing vehicle trips.
+Additionally, the project will provide a total of 56 bicycle parking stalls, including 51 long-term and 5 short-term bicycle parking stalls on site.
 There will be one (1) centralized enclosed long-term bicycle parking storage area at the ground floor, and the short-term bicycle parking stalls will be located directly adjacent to the lobby area where they are easily accessible from the street.
 As such, the project conforms to the purpose of the Mobility Element of the General Plan.